 Mr. Rick Wilson reports

-NEVADA ENERGY METALS LITHIUM EXPLORATION PROGRAM UNDERWAY AT BLACK ROCK DESERT, NEVADA
+NEVADA ENERGY METALS STARTS LITHIUM EXPLORATION SURVEY AT BIG SMOKEY VALLEY (NORTH), NEVADA

-Nevada Energy Metals Inc. has initiated a surface sampling program designed to test for lithium values in playa evaporates at the company's 100-per-cent-owned Black Rock Desert project.
-Geochemical sample points are being arranged on a grid pattern of 11 lines spaced 400 metres apart with stations every 200 m along the lines.
+A sampling program designed to test for lithium values in surface soils and/or playa evaporates has been initiated at Nevada Energy Metals Inc.'s 100-per-cent-owned Big Smokey Valley (BSV) (North) project.
+Geochemical sample points are being arranged on a grid pattern of 11 lines spaced 400 metres apart with stations every 200 metres along the lines.
 It is expected that 170 sample points will be measured.
 Results should be available in approximately three weeks.

 We seek Safe Harbor.